 Category 1 Usages

-These are SW SMI triggers from an abstraction interface such as ACPI _DSM methods.
-There is a plethora of such _DSM methods that today invoke SW SMI so that complex algorithms and tasks can be handled in a native code execution context.
-Providing an alternate means of executing native code using PRM alleviates the need to invoke SMI for this category of handlers.
+These are SW triggered from an abstraction interface such as ACPI _DSM methods.
+There is a plethora of such _DSM methods that today invoke a SW trigger so that complex algorithms and tasks can be handled in a native code execution context.
+Providing an alternate means of executing native code using PRM alleviates the need to invoke high privileged firmware for this category of handlers.
 Examples include DSMs for RAS (such as address translation) and DSMs for supporting Non-Volatile DIMMs.

 Category 3 Usages

-HW SMIs are can be generated for asynchronous platform events such as memory and IO errors.
-In response, the SMI handlers collect more information about the errors and surface them to the OS or log them to a BMC.
-In addition to the above, the SMI handlers can trigger RAS events to remediate or mitigate the errors that caused the SMI.
+Interrupts can be generated for asynchronous platform events such as memory and IO errors.
+In response, the handlers in high privileged firmware collect more information about the errors and surface them to the OS or log them to a BMC.
+In addition to the above, the handlers in high privileged firmware can trigger RAS events to remediate or mitigate the errors that caused the initial interrupt.

-Though PRM is mainly designed with Category 1 SMIs in mind, Category 3 SMI handlers can be migrated to PRM, if so desired by the platform vendor / OEM.
+Though PRM is mainly designed with Category 1 SW triggered functionality in mind, Category 3 Interrupt handlers can be migrated to PRM, if so desired by the platform vendor / OEM.

-Category 3 SMIs are commonly used for correctable error harvesting and reporting.
-By generating a SCI instead of SMI for these error conditions, ASL code can be invoked which can utilize PRM for error harvesting and reporting.
+Category 3 handlers are commonly used for correctable error harvesting and reporting.
+By generating an interrupt delivered to the Host OS instead of privileged interrupt for these error conditions, ASL code can be invoked which can utilize PRM for error harvesting and reporting.

 Platform Runtime Mechanism Overview

-Platform Runtime Mechanism (PRM) introduces the capability of transitioning certain usages that were hitherto executed out of SMM, to a code that executes with the OS/VMM context.
-Such usages are those that don’t require SMM privileges (Category 1) and a sub-set of HW SMI Handlers that don’t require SMM privileges (Category 3) .
-This eliminates many of the cons present when executing the same code within the SMM environment.
-The code can also be updated within the ring 0 software environment through targeted online servicing of specific sets of functionalities
+Platform Runtime Mechanism (PRM) introduces the capability of transitioning certain usages that were hitherto executed out of privileged firmware, to a code that executes with the OS/VMM context.
+Such usages are those that don’t require higher privileges (Category 1) and a sub-set of interrupt handlers that don’t require higher privileges (Category 3) .
+This eliminates many of the cons present when executing the same code within a privileged firmware execution environment.
+The code can also be updated within the Host OS context through targeted online servicing of specific sets of functionalities

 As shown in the figure below (Figure 3-1), Platform Runtime Mechanism provides an ACPI Interpreter based infrastructure to invoke runtime platform firmware handlers.
 These runtime handlers are called PRM Handlers and are placed by the BIOS during boot (and updatable in OS runtime) in a runtime area reserved for firmware usage (such as UEFI Runtime area).